verus56/AI-Resume-Analyzer-Pro-/README.md

 - **Visualization**: Plotly, Matplotlib
 - **Document Processing**: PyPDF2, docx2txt

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Google Generative AI for providing the AI capabilities
-- Streamlit for the wonderful web framework
-- All contributors and users of the application

-## 📧 Contact

-For any queries or suggestions, please open an issue in the repository.

----
-Made with ❤️ by V56

 ## 📊 Performance Metrics
 - Processing speed: 2-3 seconds per resume